 ISMB Research Fellowship Applications

-We enthusiastically welcome the most promising early career researchers to join our faculty via external Fellowships from funding agencies including the Wellcome Trust, UK Research and Innovation (MRC, BBSRC, EPSRC, NERC) and Cancer Research UK.
+We enthusiastically welcome the most promising early career researchers to join us via external Fellowships from funding agencies including the Wellcome Trust, UK Research and Innovation (MRC, BBSRC, EPSRC, NERC) and Cancer Research UK.

 Our research fellows make vital contributions to the ISMB.
 They bring energy and prestige, novel and original research questions and approaches and new collaborative opportunities, as they widen or deepen our current research portfolio.
 At the ISMB, research fellows are supported by and embedded into a closely-knit network of colleagues.